 What an Artist in Residence DoesThe Artist-in-Residence program at Bandelier National Monument offers professional writers, composers and visual and performing artists the opportunity to pursue their artistic discipline in the park’s inspiring and stimulating environment.
 Artists are selected by a jury of professionals from diverse artistic disciplines based solely on the quality of that year’s applicants’ presentations from all disciplines.
 However, in any given year, the park may choose to stipulate (or limit) the disciplines from which it accepts applications, based on compatibility with current programming objectives and needs.

-The primary purpose of the program is to give qualified artist/applicants an opportunity to live and practice their chosen discipline, following their own inspirations, in a National Park.
-In return for the opportunity, the artists agree to interact with the public and share a mutually agreed upon portion of the work they create with the Park for interpretive and educational purposes.
+The Artist in Residence Program benefits the Artist and the Park.The primary purpose of the program is to give qualified artists an opportunity to live and practice their chosen discipline, following their own inspirations, in a National Park.
+In return for the opportunity, the artist agrees to contribute to Bandelier’s mission through public programs while pursuing their own artistic growth.
 Participants meet with the program coordinator and plan a schedule that permits public interaction in the way that best utilizes the artist's talents and skills, while assuring adequate time to fulfill his or her personal goals.
-Further, when shared work is used by the park the artist's copyright is not relinquished.
-More detail is provided in the linked application folder.

 Public PresentationsArtists will present two public programs during their residency.
 These may be tailored to an individual’s medium, interest and experience, and can be a demonstration, talk, guided hike or performance.
 Artists will provide their own supplies and equipment for these presentations, excepting sound and projection devices already present in park facilities.

-Bandelier National Monument’s Artist-in-Residence Program is managed by the park’s Division of Interpretation.
-The finished works completed under this program are expected to characterizeBandelier National Monument for present and future generations, and offer the park visitor and the general public an opportunity to appreciate our heritage through the expressions of the contributing artists.
+Program ManagementBandelier’s Artist-in-Residence Program is managed by the park’s Division of Interpretation.
+Artists selected will be evaluated on the basis of their explanations of how they propose to use their work to characterize Bandelier National Monument for present and future generations, and how they believe they can offer the park visitor and the general public an opportunity to appreciate our heritage.

-Artists must submit application materials and samples exactly as indicated on the application form.
+How to ApplyArtists must submit application materials and samples exactly as indicated on the application form.
 Insufficient or excessive application materials including samples will be cause for rejection of the application, as is an artist’s proposed use of a work already in progress as a residency project.

-Applications must be postmarked no later than March 5, 2018.
-Applications postmarked after the deadline will not be considered.Notifications of acceptance will be made by mid-April, 2018.
+Applications must be postmarked no earlier than January 15 and no later than March 15, 2019.
+Applications postmarked outside these dates will not be considered.